Jealousy and Compersion on Love Island

 By Marie Thouin, PhD

 Then a media outlet reached out to ask for my take on Love Island—and what daters might learn from it.
 Which meant I had to actually sit down and watch.
+I had to revise my assumptions and judgments.

-My critiques didn’t disappear.
-These shows still pedestalize a narrow range of bodies, orientations, and relationships.
-But I also found myself appreciating the bluntness with which participants are asked to face emotions many of us spend our lives avoiding: jealousy, comparison, sexual possessiveness, fear of abandonment.
+Yet, for all the ways Love Island can be dismissed as shallow or voyeuristic, I sincerely found myself appreciating the bluntness and honesty with which participants are asked to face emotions many of us spend our lives avoiding: jealousy, comparison, sexual possessiveness, fear of abandonment, and—occasionally—compersion.

 A Mononormative Experiment—with Polyamorous Wisdom

-This is where polyamorous wisdom comes in as balm: What Love Island does unintentionally well is frame jealousy not as a personal failing, but as a predictable response to uncertainty, attachment, and perceived threat.
+Casa Amor exists almost entirely to provoke the kind of jealousy, comparison, and reckoning that polyamorous folks often speak of having to confront on the daily.
+And, just like in non-monogamous communities, what Love Island does particularly well is frame jealousy not as a personal failing, but as a predictable response to uncertainty, attachment, and perceived threat.

 Compersion, Even Without the Word